 Notice also that the street is paved with brick.

-In October 1900, line was laid on the Normal School grounds running east around and behind the Auditorium Building.
+In October 1900, a railroad line was laid on the Normal School grounds running east around and behind the Auditorium Building.
 This was used to deliver construction materials and fuel.
 In the photo below you can see the trolley tracks in the lower section.
 It was taken from the top of the Auditorium Building (Lang Hall) looking northeast.

 By 1901, a street car depot or waiting station was erected on the west side of campus behind the Auditorium Building.
 The line extended from Normal Street in the north and picked up students on the west side.

-In 1907 the streetcar line was moved so that it entered Normal School from the south.
+In 1907 the streetcar line was moved so that it entered the Normal School from the south.
 The depot was moved to the northeast corner of campus near the Auditorium Building.

 The depot is the small building on the right in this photograph.

 As you can see in the bottom left corner of this 1924 photograph, the tracks extended behind

 the main campus buildings to the heating plant.
 Notice also the old cars in the parking lot.

 Photo by Veatch.